peteroupc/MailLib/api/com.upokecenter.mail.Message.md

  with an unspecified time zone offset.

 * `Message SetDate(int[] dateTime)`<br>
- Sets this message's Date header field to the given date and time.
+ Sets this message's Date header field to the specified date and time.

 * `Message SetHeader(int index,
  String value)`<br>